goochjs/hcm-scripts/README.md

 ### Additional parameters

-- -f1  path and file name of SFTP location
+- -f  path and file name of SFTP location
-- -f2  path and file name of the BI report file
+- -r  path and file name of the BI report file
+- -t  report template

 ## Docker